davidlj95/ngx/projects/ngx-meta/docs/content/built-in-modules/open-graph.md

 ## Setup

-Depending on what metadata you need to set, add one of more of the Open Graph modules / providers.
+Depending on what metadata you need to set, add one of more of the Open Graph providers.

 ### Main